 PI: T. Bronich

 This project seeks to develop an interdisciplinary Nanomedicine Center at the University of Nebraska Medical Center (UNMC).
 The focus of this proposal is to develop the means to best use devices of nanoscale size to improve outcomes for cancer, neurodegenerative and cardiovascular diseases.
 A wide variety of research projects are associated with this program.
 Current projects are detailed on the NCN web site.

 2: NanoART Manufacture, Delivery and Pharmacokinetics for Optimizing Drug Adherence

 PI: H. Gendelman

 This is an integrative cross approach translational and multi-investigator program grant seeking to develop nanoformulated antiretroviral drug therapy from the bench to the patient.
 Imaging studies within this program focus on the identification of biomarkers of NeuroAIDS in mouse models and track the biodistribution and efficacy of nanomedications designed to treat HIV.
 This critical step in the development process is followed by studies of biodistribution and toxicity in large animal models by Dr. H. Fox, followed with phase 1 clinical trials by Dr. S. Swindells.

-5: Neural Immunity in HIV Dementia
+4: Neuroprotective Immunity and HIV Dementia

 PI: H Gendelman